apache/cordova-wp8/README.md

 # under the License.
 #
 -->

-Apache Cordova for Windows Phone 8
+Apache Cordova for Windows Phone 8 ( and Windows Phone 7.1)
 ===

-- Apache Cordova WP8 is a .net application library that lets you create Apache Cordova applications targeting Windows Phone 8 devices.
+The Windows Phone 7 and Windows Phone 8 Cordova codebases are being merged to reduce redundancy.
+This repo includes code to build Apache Cordova applications that target either Windows Phone SDK.

-- Apache Cordova based applications are, at the core, an application written with web technology: HTML, CSS and JavaScript.
+An Apache Cordova based applications is, at the core, an application written with web technology: HTML, CSS and JavaScript.

 [Apache Cordova][] is a project at The Apache Software Foundation (ASF).

 Requires
 ---

+- [Windows Phone SDK 7.1][]
+-- to target Windows Phone 7 devices.
+(WP7 apps will also run on WP8 devices, in compatibility mode)

 - [Windows Phone SDK 8][]
+-- to target Windows Phone 8 devices
+-- Windows Phone 8 development requires Windows 8 Professional, and Visual Studio 2012 ( express works )

-Getting Started from Visual Studio Project Template
+Getting Started
 ---

-- Create the Visual Studio Cordova Starter Template
-    - Open the file templates\standalone\CordovaSolution.sln in Visual Studio
-    - From the file menu, select 'Export Template...'
-    - Choose template type 'Project template'
-    - Give the exported template a name, ex.
-CordovaStarter-x.x.x will produce CordovaStarter-x.x.x.zip
-- Visual Studio will put a copy of CordovaStarter-x.x.x.zip in \My Documents\Visual Studio 2012\Templates\ProjectTemplates\
-    - if you prefer, you may add the project instead to the "Silverlight for Windows Phone" subfolder of "Visual C#".
-This is up to you, and only affects where the project template is shown when creating a new project.
-Also, You may need to create this folder.
-- Launch Visual Studio 2012 and select to create a new project
-    - CordovaStarter should be listed under Templates->Other Languages->Visual C#
-    - Give your new project a name
-        - Note: The description will let you know the version of Cordova you are targetting, if you have multiple templates.
-    - If you do not see it, you may have to select the top level 'Visual C#' to see it or use the search box and type "Cordova"
-- Build and Run it!
+There are 2 ways to go about creating a new Apache Cordova WP7 or WP8 application.

+### Run the batch file to create and install the templates.

+- The root of the repo contains a file createTemplates.bat.
+Double clicking this file will generate 2 .zip files.
+(CordovaWP7_x_x_x.zip + CordovaWP8_x_x_x.zip where x.x.x is the current version number)  To easily use these files in Visual Studio, copy them to
+"My Documents\Visual Studio 2012\Templates\ProjectTemplates\" You will then be able to create new Apache Cordova Windows Phone apps from the Visual Studio File->New Project menu.
+- If you run the batch file from the command line, you can also call with a parameter to install automatically

+Run the script :

+    >createTemplates.bat -install

+## Use the create scripts on the command line

 Gettings Started from command line
 ---

+    >.\wp7\bin\create PathToNewProject [ PackageName ] [ AppName ]
-    >.\bin\create PathTONewProject [ PackageName ] [ AppName ]
+    >.\wp8\bin\create PathToNewProject [ PackageName ] [ AppName ]

-    >PathTONewProject : The path to where you wish to create the project
+    >PathToNewProject : The path to where you wish to create the project
     >PackageName      : The namespace for the project (default is Cordova.Example)
-    >AppName          : The name of the application (default is CordovaAppProj)
+    >AppName          : The name of the application (default is CordovaWP8AppProj or CordovaWP7AppProj)

     >examples:
-    >.\bin\create C:\Users\anonymous\Desktop\MyProject
-    >.\bin\create C:\Users\anonymous\Desktop\MyProject io.cordova.example CordovaApp
+    >.\wp7\bin\create C:\Users\anonymous\Desktop\MyWP7Project
+    >.\wp8\bin\create C:\Users\anonymous\Desktop\MyWP8Proj io.cordova.example CordovaWP8App

-    Launch Visual Studio and open Solution file (C:\Users\anonymous\Desktop\MyProject\MyProject.sln)
+    Launch Visual Studio and open Solution file (.sln) in (C:\Users\anonymous\Desktop\MyWP7Project)

     Built and Run it

+Important!!!
+---

+When you add or remove files/folders in the www folder you will need to do the following :

+- ensure the new item is included in the project ( Content ) This includes ALL images/css/html/js/* and anything that you want available at runtime.
+- For WP7 Projects, do not modify the CordovaSourceDictionary.xml file which is included in the project, it is auto-generated for you when you build.

 Known Problem Areas
 ---

-- Many of the Media APIs will not function as expected when debugging while connect to the device with the Zune software.
-- To get around this, you need to use the Windows Phone Connect tool.
+- Some of the Media APIs will not function as expected when debugging while connect to the device with the Zune software.
+To get around this, you need to use the Windows Phone Connect tool.
 For details, please check out this [MSDN blog article][Tips for debugging WP7 media apps with WPConnect].

 BUGS?